 - As with all SciNet and Alliance systems, access is via ssh only. - The connection will get you to a Linux command line interface. - Password doesn't work on Niagara and Mist!
-SSH keys must be used to authenticate. - SSH keys come in a pair: - a private key which is kept on your own computer and used to connect - a public key that you upload to CCDB and which then propagates to the clusters. - You can and should protect your private key with a passphrase.
+SSH keys must be used to authenticate. - SSH keys come in a pair: - a private key which is kept on your own computer and used to connect - a public key that you upload to CCDB and which then propagates to the clusters.

-Note that you can use the same SSH keys for connecting to the other Alliance clusters as well.
+The same SSH keys will work for connecting to the other Alliance clusters.